kailash-manasarovar/statement/docs/timeline/2025/april.md

 - So marvelous.
 - Oh yeah, another thing I was thinking about was suing Adams and the porn-networks for unpaid earnings over many decades... it must be in the multi-millions...
 I'd say a billion, at least, wdyt?
 - We could get *prominent businessmen* to add to the victim's compensation fund... another couple of billion maybe.
+- Shall we add a billion or so from the Generalitat and Spanish government for knowingly putting (mostly foreign... but in Dénia it's clearly become a free for all) students at risk of poisoning, drugging, sedating, sex crimes, brain-damage, and murder?

 ## Shoe Zone Harlow, Essex